raganwald/raganwald.github.com/index.md

 - As a member of PagerDuty's Architecture Strategy and Front-End Architecture Strategy teams, I led or co-led the adoption of tooling, process, and language choices that supported scaling engineering capacity.<br/><br/>
 - I helped PagerDuty's engineering successfully navigate the product/market fit refinement phase, a rapid sales growth phase, and a post-IPO transition to efficient and predictible scaling phase.[^pd-growth]

-[^pd-growth]: During my tenure, PagerDuty grew from approximately twenty-five million in ARR to over 400 million in ARR in the years following its IPO.

 ### I foster collaboration